Saturday 21 March 2020

-An exciting line-up of talks has been organised for 2019 including the latest research on climate impacts on butterflies, how to monitor Purple Hairstreaks and what the public think about butterflies, bees and other insects.
-In addition, the official 2018 butterfly population trends from the UKBMS transect network will be revealed.
+An exciting line-up of talks has been organised for 2020 including the latest news from the Chequered Skipper reintroduction project in England, new climate change research looking at whether earlier emergence benefits species and the wonders of butterfly life cycles.
+In addition, the official 2019 butterfly population trends from the UKBMS will be revealed.

 The meeting is open to anyone interested in butterflies and is a great opportunity to mingle with enthusiasts from around the UK.
-As usual, there will be a special meeting of County Butterfly Recorders / BNM Local Co-ordinators at 1.30pm before the afternoon programme starts at 2pm.
-As in 2018, there will be stallholders in attendance so bring your purses and wallets to stock up on natural history books and equipment.
+As usual, there will be a meeting for County Butterfly Recorders / BNM Local Co-ordinators at 1.30pm before the afternoon programme starts at 2pm.
+As in 2019, there will be stallholders in attendance so bring your purses and wallets to stock up on natural history books, artwork and equipment.

-The meeting takes place at the Birmingham and Midland Institute, close to New Street Station in central Birmingham, on Saturday 30th March 2019 at 10.00am.
-The charge for the day is unchanged at £10.00 per person and includes morning tea/coffee and a buffet lunch, all subsidised from Butterfly Conservation budgets.
+The meeting takes place at the Birmingham and Midland Institute, close to New Street Station in central Birmingham, on Saturday 21 March 2020 at 10.00am.
+The charge for the day is unchanged at £10.00 per person and includes morning tea/coffee and a buffet lunch, subsidised from Butterfly Conservation budgets.